MarkG98/MarkG98.github.io/projects/project-7.md

   - Digital Hardware Design
   - Computer Architecture

-summary:  Designed, implemented in Verilog, simulated, and tested a digital Morse code decoder on an FPGA.
+summary:  Designed, implemented in Verilog, simulated, and tested a digital Morse code to ASCII translator on an FPGA.
 ---